rustdesk/rustdesk/docs/CONTRIBUTING.md

 # Contributing to RustDesk

-RustDesk welcomes contribution from everyone.
+GerarDesk welcomes contribution from everyone.
 Here are the guidelines if you are thinking of helping us:

 ## Contributions

-Contributions to RustDesk or its dependencies should be made in the form of GitHub pull requests.
+Contributions to GerarDesk or its dependencies should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.
 All contributions should